YoukaiDragon/TysonFoster-CodingAssignment1-IdleTapper/README.md

 app uses a single view, so key files are just MainActivity.kt and activity_main.xml

-Project architecture is OnClickListers for each of the 3 buttons, functions to save and load the instance state (to prevent rotating the screen from resetting the game), and a handler set to call a function once per second, to implement the passive "tap" income
+Project architecture is OnClickListers for each of the 3 buttons (the main tap button, and the tap upgrade and idle upgrade buttons), functions to save and load the instance state (to prevent rotating the screen from resetting the game), and a handler set to call a function once per second, to implement the passive "tap" income